 5. Washington D.C.

 Baltimore to Washington, 38 miles, 1 hour

 On the border of Maryland and Virginia is Washington D.C.
 (District of Columbia).
-If you haven’t been to the United States’ capital, this road trip is the perfect time to check it out.
+If you haven’t been to the United States’ capital, this drive from NYC to Florida is the perfect time to check it out.

 You can easily make a quick stop here on your way to the next destination or spend a few days.
 It all depends on how big of a history buff you are.

-Aside from the iconic sites in Washington like the White House and Capitol Hill, here are some other noteworthy spots and hidden gems:
+Aside from the iconic sites in Washington like the White House and Capitol Hill, below are some other noteworthy spots and hidden gems.

 Things to do in Washington D.C.

 - Constitution Gardens: A 50-acre park that’s beautiful day and night.

 - The Hillwood Estate, Museum, and Gardens: A decorative arts museum.

 - Culture House: An old neighbourhood church turned vibrant arts collective.